 There are a few expressions that I would like to repeat:

-“Christianity began as a company of lay witnesses, that has became a professional troop of performers, financed by lay spectators.” (author unknown)
+“Christianity began as a company of lay witnesses, that has become a professional troop of performers, financed by lay spectators.” (author unknown)

 “Christian idolatry can be seen when believers: worship their work, work at their play, and play at their worship.” (author unknown)